-SP2=a negative value added to SP1 to obtain the set point for the idle state

-Since the pump can't produce any more pressure at lower speeds, the pump may not stop running even if the pressure has reached the set point.
+SP2 = a negative value added to SP1 to obtain the set point for the idle state 1.
+Minimum oscillation of pressure stop running even if the pressure has reached the set point.
 If this happens, the pump will be overly worn and waste additional power.
-To avoid this, the TEC-2500 provides a reference constant REFC in the user menu.
+To avoid this, the TEC-8300 provides a reference constant REFC in the user menu.
 If PUMP is selected for SPMD, the controller will periodically test the process by using this reference constant after the pressure has reached its set point.
 If the test shows that the pressure is still consumed by the process, the controller will continue to supply appropriate power to the pump.
 If the test shows that the pressure is not consumed by the process, the controller will gradually decrease the power to the pump until the pump stops running.
 When this happens, the controller enters an idle state.
 The idle state will use a lower set point which is obtained by adding SP2 to SP1 until the pressure falls below this set point.
-The idle state is provided for the purpose of preventing the pump from being restarted too frequently.
+The idle state is provided for the purpose of preventing the pump from been restarted too frequently.
 The value of SP2 should be negative to ensure that the controller functions correctly.